Nagoya Castle / 名古屋城 (Aichi)

 • Autumn Leaves

-A visit to Nagoya Castle in autumn simply isn’t complete without a tour of the autumn leaves.
-The prime time to appreciate this unforgettable sight is around mid-November, when the exquisite Ninomaru Garden and tea house area seemingly transform into a canvass painted with a myriad of crimson red and golden leaves as the autumn days grow cooler.
-Meijo Park, which is located adjacent to Nagoya Castle, is also famous for its autumn leaves, and here visitors can enjoy a leisurely stroll while appreciating the beautiful leaves of the Chinese tallow, Japanese elm, Sakura trees, and many more species.
+Complete your visit to the Nagoya Castle in autumn with a tour of the autumn leaves.
+The prime time to appreciate the sight will be around mid-November, when the Ni-no-maru Garden and tea house area transforming just as a canvas painted with a myriad of crimson red and golden leaves as the days cool down.
+Meijo Park, located adjacent to Nagoya Castle, is also famous for the autumn leaves, and the visitors enjoy a leisurely stroll while appreciating the beautiful leaves of the Chinese tallow, Japanese elm, Sakura trees, and many more species.

 ©名古屋城総合事務所